Marijuana tends to affect users differently, which leads people to wonder what exactly is the drug classification for marijuana?

 Not everybody has pleasant experiences when using marijuana.
 Instead of relaxation and euphoria, some people feel:

 These effects are more likely when a person takes too much, the marijuana has a higher potency than expected, or the person is not experienced with it.
-People who have taken large doses of marijuana may experience sudden psychosis, which includes hallucinations, delusions, and a loss of the sense of personal identity.
+People who have taken large doses of marijuana may experience sudden psychosis, which includes hallucinations, delusions, and a loss of a sense of personal identity.

 These are temporary, unpleasant reactions and are different from longer-lasting psychotic disorders such as schizophrenia.
 However, there may be a link between marijuana use and psychiatric disorders in vulnerable people.